Mastering Screen

 assemble the screen skills learnt above.

-will success, and its pid is in ping.pid
+The service ping will success, and its pid is in ping.pid.
+The service

 continues running on foreground: